Azure/Microsoft-TDSP/Docs/team-data-science-process-project-execution.md

 This R markdown-based utility provides a flexible and interactive tool to evaluate and explore data sets.
 Users can quickly generate reports from the data set with minimal coding.
 Users can click buttons to export the exploration results he sees in the interactive tool to a final report, which can be delivered to clients or used to make decisions on which variables to include in the subsequent modeling step.

 At this time, the tool only works on data-frames in memory.
 A .yaml file is needed to specify the parameters of the data-set to be explored.
-For more information, see [Data-Quality-Report-Utility](https://dg-ads.visualstudio.com/DGADSCommon/DGADSCommon%20Team/_git/Utilities?path=%2FDataScienceUtilities%2FDataReport-Utils%2FIDEAR.html&version=GBmaster&_a=contents).
+For more information, see [IDEAR in TDSP Data Science Utilities](https://github.com/Azure/Azure-TDSP-Utilities/tree/master/DataScienceUtilities/DataReport-Utils).

 ##  11. <a name='ModelingUtility-11'></a>Baseline Modeling and Reporting Utility